IngPleb/prepare-fivem-resource-script/README.md

 prepare-fivem-resource <path-to-folder-with-resource>
 ```

+> NOTE:
+> The same order of operations goes for the new script count-lines.sh

 ## Reason For Existence
 *I have created this script to save time when uploading resources to KeyMaster.
 I have made many revisions and update to private resources and executing these commands one by one became tedious so I made this*